Fashion in the Yuan dynasty: Dragon robes

 During this period, the Mongols were also strongly influenced by the lifestyle and customs of the Hans, including in their adoption of fenghuang and dragon pattern (motifs which are of Han origins).
-Some of the patterns contained gold glittering thread which made the clothing looked more luxurious.
+Some of the patterns contained gold glittering thread which made the clothing look more luxurious.

 Terlig and jisun

 The Mongol attire was shared by people of different social ranking due to its practicality which contrasted with the dress code of the Han Chinese; as such, Mongol attire was popular.
 An important and popular robe for male Mongols was the terlig, known as bianxian ao (辫线袄; plait-line coat) or yaoxian ao (腰线袄; waist-thread coat); this coat had decorations at the waist, tight sleeves, and pleats at the lower hem which made it convenient for horse riding and was worn by all social classes.

 The most notable terlig is the jisün garment, known as zhisunfu (质孙服) in Chinese.
 The jisün garment was one of the most important male court garment of the Yuan dynasty; it was worn by the emperors and bestowed from the emperors to officials; it can also be called zhisun (质孙 or 只孙), jixun (济逊), or zhama (诈玛).
 The original jisün was worn by the Mongols prior to the establishment of the Yuan dynasty, but it became more elaborate and systematic in the Yuan dynasty.
 In the History of Yuan, the jisün is also described as yisefu (一色服, dress in one colour) and were usually found in one colour.